ShyanJMC/ShyanJMC/README.md

 --->

 My projects are;
-- Kråke; a minimal OS in Rust.
+- RavnOS; a minimal OS in Rust.
 - Minimal_packages; a set of programs (for pacman package manager) with the less features as possible to be minimalists and in some cases more secures.

 ## Volunteer